 Bryan was admitted as a solicitor of the Supreme Court of Queensland in 1992 after having completed degrees in Commerce and Law at the University of Queensland and articles of clerkship.
 Since then he has pursued post graduate study at QUT and the College of Law in the areas of Estate Planning and Wills and Estates generally.

-He works almost exclusively in the area of Wills and Estates, including Estate Planning, Elder Law, Estate Administration and Estate Disputes.
+He works almost exclusively in the area of Wills and Estates and Trusts, including Estate Planning, Elder Law, Estate Administration and Trust or Estate Disputes.
 Bryan has a special interest in helping parents who have a child with a disability, with their estate planning.

-Bryan’s interests include singing, camping, keeping fit and enjoying a good T-bone steak.
+Bryan’s interests include singing, keeping fit, camping and enjoying a good T-bone steak.